-Tennis elbow is a condition where you have pain on the outer side of the elbow.
-It is often caused by overuse strain, causing damage to tendons around your elbow.
+Tennis elbow is a condition where there is pain on the outer side of the elbow.
+It is often caused by overuse strain, causing damage to tendons around the elbow.
 In many people, symptoms improve over time just by stopping activities that bring on the symptoms.

 Studies have not yet confirmed the best way to treat tennis elbow.
 Painkillers may help to ease the pain until the condition improves.
 A steroid injection may also ease pain in the short term.
 However, the pain often returns.
 Physiotherapy is another treatment option.
 Other treatments are sometimes used if symptoms persist.

-Tennis elbow causes pain on the outer side of your elbow.
+Tennis elbow causes pain on the outer side of the elbow.
 The medical term for tennis elbow has traditionally been 'lateral epicondylitis'.
-This is because the pain is felt around the area of the lateral epicondyle (the lower, outer, bumpy part of your humerus bone in your upper arm).
+This is because the pain is felt around the area of the lateral epicondyle (the lower, outer, bumpy part of your humerus bone in the upper arm).
 The 'itis' means inflammation.
-However, it is now thought that tennis elbow does not involve inflammation, so this term is being used less.
+However, it is now thought that tennis elbow does not involve inflammation.

 Golfer's elbow is the name given to a similar condition that produces pain around the inner side of your elbow, also known as medial epicondylitis.

 What causes tennis elbow?

-The site of the pain in tennis elbow is where some tendons from your forearm muscles attach to the bone around your elbow.
-The pain is thought to be caused by swelling or thickening of the tendon, and eventually degeneration.
+The site of the pain in tennis elbow is where some tendons from the forearm muscles attach to the bone around the elbow.
+The pain is thought to be caused by swelling or thickening of the tendon initially and eventually degeneration (wearing) of the tendon.

-This damage is usually caused by overuse of your forearm muscles in repeated actions such as wringing clothes or manual work (particularly with twisting movements such as using a screwdriver).
+This damage is usually caused by overuse of the forearm muscles in repeated actions such as wringing clothes or manual work (particularly with twisting movements such as using a screwdriver).

 Playing tennis or other racquet sports can also cause tendon injuries.
 However, despite being called tennis elbow, racquet sports are only thought to be the cause in about 5 in 100 cases.
-In most people, tennis elbow affects the arm that you write with (your dominant arm).
+In most people, tennis elbow affects the arm used to write with (the dominant arm).